nguyenmar/ktracker/README.md

 - Browse and search for Korean dramas
 - Create a watchlist of dramas you want to watch
-- Mark dramas as watched or in progress
+- Remove dramas from watchlist upon completion

-- Rate and review dramas
+## Future Features
-- Get recommendations based on your watch history
+- Schedule sorting watchlist dramas by air days

 ## Technologies Used